-Exporting Scrapy items to JSON saves the crawl result as one structured file that other tools can archive, diff, or load without an extra conversion step.
+Exporting Scrapy items to JSON writes the crawl result as one structured file that can be archived, compared between runs, or handed to another tool without a separate conversion step.

 Steps to export Scrapy items to JSON: